Styler: learning formatting conventions to repair Checkstyle violations: Background

-\textit{Results.} \changedText{We found at least one usage for the 174 Checkstyle rules.} \autoref{fig:top_10_rules_most_used} shows the top-10 most used rules.
-The bars in dark red represent formatting-related rules, and the bars in gray represent the other rules.
-In the top-10 most used rules, there are four rules related to formatting.
-Notably, the top-3 most used rules are formatting-related ones. \textit{Therefore, we conclude that formatting-related rules are very important for developers, which validates the relevance of our work}.
+\textit{Results.} We found out that all Checkstyle rules are used. \autoref{fig:top_10_rules_most_used} shows the top-10 most used rules.
+The bars in dark gray represent formatting-related rules, and the bars in light gray represent non-formatting rules.
+In addition, the bar in gray with a dot pattern represents a rule that can be about formatting, but it depends on how it is configured since it is a regex rule.
+In the top-10 most used rules, there are three rules related to formatting and one that can be.
+Notably, the top-3 most used rules are or can be formatting-related ones.
+Therefore, we conclude that formatting-related rules are important for developers, which validates the relevance of our work.

 \pgfplotstableread[col sep=comma, header=true]{rules_usage.csv}{\datatable}

 \pgfplotstablegetrowsof{\datatable} \edef\numberofrows{\pgfplotsretval}

 \pgfplotsset{ discard if not/.style 2 args={ x filter/.code={ \edef\tempa{\thisrow{#1}} \edef\tempb{#2} \ifx\tempa\tempb \else \pgfmathresult{inf} \fi } } }